kairosity/mp4-lionize/README.md

 ## 1. Home

-The landing page's aim is to deliver a strong and positive first impression to the user and to clearly explain the application's purpose and how it works.
+The aim of the landing page is to deliver a strong and positive first impression to the user and to clearly explain the purpose of the app and how it works.
 It also guides the user towards registering.

 <details>
 <summary><b>click for features</b></summary>